 Border Committee (Pat Klein)

-The Border Committee met on October 14th to discuss the following topics.
+The Border Committee met on September 9, 2021 to discuss the following issues:

-The next Border Committee meeting will be November 11, 2021
+The next Border Committee meeting will be on October 14, 2021.

 Dog Park Committee (Christine Dibble)